UCF/Today-Bootstrap/readme.markdown

 * .border-top
 * .border-bottom
 * .orange: Adds orange color to text.
 * .cropped: Should be added to a `.thumb` element to proportionally stretch a thumbnail to a confined space.
 Elements with this class should have a background image specified, an explicit `height` value (in pixels), as well as a child image (with the same URL) contained within an `<a>` tag.
+Thumbnails with the .cropped style will adjust to best fit the designated space, despite the actual thumbnail's dimensions.

 ## Other Notes